MayaChen350/MayaChen350/README.md

 \
 Haskell,
 \
-Javascript, Typescript, (html css scss)
+Javascript, Typescript, (html css scss react)
 \
 and Zig and I know some bf